MattC1313/uni-haskell/README.md

    - `type Transaction = (Char, Int, Int, String, Int)`
 - All transaction logs have the type `[Transaction]`

-This assignment is split into three parts: A, B, and C
+This assignment is split into three parts: A, B, and C:
 - Part A - the goal is to build a program to report the transactions for a particular stock in a human-readable format.
    - For example, given the transaction log above, the transactions on the stock VTI will be printed as:
       ```